cznewt/architect-api/doc/source/text/app-install.rst

 You can setup basic configuration of database and cache also you can provide defaults for your initial inventories, managers and monitors.

-You can override the location of the configuration file by setting th ``ARCHITECT_CONFIG_FILE`` environmental variable to your custom location.
+You can override the default location of the configuration file by setting the ``ARCHITECT_CONFIG_FILE`` environmental variable to your custom location.

-The configuration file now supports following structure:
+The configuration file currently supports following options:

 .. code-block:: yaml